klippa-app/flutter-klippa-scanner-sdk/README.md

 config.timer.allowed = true
 config.timer.enabled = true;
 config.timer.duration = 1.0;

+// Whether to go to the Review Screen once the image limit has been reached. (default false) config.shouldGoToReviewScreenWhenImageLimitReached = false;

+// Whether to hide or show the rotate button in the Review Screen. (default shown/true) config.userCanRotateImage = false;

+// Whether to hide or show the cropping button in the Review Screen. (default shown/true) config.userCanCropManually = false;

+// Whether to hide or show the color changing button in the Review Screen. (default shown/true) config.userCanChangeColorSetting = false;

 // To add extra horizontal and / or vertical padding to the cropped image. config.cropPadding = Dimensions(100, 100);